 Residency Requirement.
 At least 5 semesters of graduate work are required for the MS degree.
-This residency requirement, by design will be for the MS degree be fulfilled using a spring, summer, fall, spring, summer semester combination.
+This residency requirement, by designfor the MS degree will be fulfilled using a spring, summer, fall, spring, summer semester combination.

 Course Substitutions.
 Courses in the core curriculum may not be substituted.
 Transfer graduate coursework cannot count towards the degree.